Strategy Is Key To Implementing Technology Successfully

 Choose Your Technology

 Once your strategy is in place, then and only then, it’s time to consider the technology that can help your business achieve its goals.
-CRM (Customer Relationship Management), ERP (Enterprise Resource Planning), SaaS (Software as a Service), and many other acronyms are trendy technologies at the moment but they are only successful when the entire organization is committed to using them.
+CRM (Customer Relationship Management), ERP (Enterprise Resource Planning), SaaS (Software as a Service), and many other acronyms are trendy technologies at the moment, but they are only successful when the entire organization is committed to using them.
+If you hire an unbiased project manager, they should be able to steer you toward the best technology options based on the North Star and road map you’ve constructed.

 The process of vetting and implementing a solution may seem long and tedious compared to quickly patching up a problem, but it’s worth it.
+Just like “eating an elephant”, take it one bite at a time.
 Remember: strategy eats technology for breakfast.
 So become proactive and avoid issues down the road by carefully considering and planning solutions that are driven by your strategic business goals and objectives.